 Field Trips and Excursions

 Field trips, or other excursions that are required for class credit, should be managed carefully to ensure due diligence and safety measures for all participants.
 Whenever it is reasonable to do so, it is preferable that students or other persons be responsible for providing or obtaining their own transportation to the field or excursion site.
-Ideally, this should be the same situation as if they would be attending a class on campus.

 When it is not reasonable to expect all participants to provide their own transportation, the next most preferable situation is to arrange for commercial transportation.
 If this approach is not practical, then arranging for University automobiles, with drivers carefully selected as described above, is preferable.